-At the same time, media technologies available to Hausa urban youth created a literary space on the Web for Hausa youth to open blogs to defend Maryam Usman.
+At the same time, media technologies available to urban youth created a literary space on the Web for Hausa youth to open blogs to defend Maryam Usman.
 Within a few weeks of the appearance of the porn clip in July 2007, quite a few blogs appeared on the Web on the issue - most sympathizing with Maryam.
-One of the first was simply called "Maryam Hiyana" - and written by an unidentified author who called himself Waliyyi" (Hausa, the saint).
-The opening page of the blog is shown in Fig. 1.
+One of the first was simply called "Maryam Hiyana" - and writter by an unidentified author who called himself Waliyyi" (Hau, the saint).
+The opening page of the blog is shown in Figure 1 below.